 Vision & Mission

-The 3E Internship Program is an intensive gap-year experience designed for young adults aged 18-25 including three distinct groups: 1) those finishing high school, 2) Bible college graduates seeking to put their learning into practice, and 3) those who need a pause to reflect, refocus, and discern their next steps.
+The 3E Internship Program is an intensive gap-year experience designed for young adults aged 18-25 including three distinct groups:

 The program’s core purpose is to Equip, Empower, and Extend Christ’s ministry through young adults by strengthening their faith, enhancing their leadership skills, and deepening their understanding of ministry.